 As a stopgap, pending the regular annual issue of clothing, government authorised a cheap initial outfit for the new Supplementary Militia at a total cost of £1 5s 9d – about half the clothing allowance for an embodied militia private.
 According to various press reports, this was recommended to consist of a red or scarlet jacket, white waistcoat, white cloth pantaloons or trousers, and a black cap with a feather, the last being a light infantry or forage style, not the cylindrical cap of 1800.

 The task of supplying this clothing was delegated to the lord lieutenants of counties; where they declined, it was to be ordered by the War Office from the clothier of the “regular” embodied militia of the county.
-The precise details of what was ordered within this general scheme varied from county to county; at present I’m unable to say exactly what was supplied in West Yorkshire.
+The precise details of what was ordered within this general scheme varied from county to county; certainly the 2nd/4th Regiment (see below) was initially outfitted in jackets and pantaloons.

 Accoutrements issued by the Ordnance to the Militia were of tanned leather.
 (Most colonels preferred to purchase buff leather, to be whitened, at an additional cost.)
 The Supplementary Militia initially used the tanned leather issue, which most or all regiments would have blackened.